aperz/obsidian-cycle-tracker/README.md

 Use `npm version` to bump version across relevant files (`manifest.json`, `package.json`, `versions.json`).

+### Adding and modifying variables
+To add or modify variables to track, modify `setting.ts`

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.